• Chair, Supervisory Board of The European Climate Foundation

 Previously, Martin was President and Chief Executive Officer of American International Group Inc., where he worked for 37 years.
-He serves on the Board of Directors of Lightyear Capital portfolio company, Ed Broking Group Limited.
-He is also Chairman of Navigators Underwriting Agency Ltd and Navigators International Insurance Group.
+He serves on the Board of Directors of Lightyear Capital portfolio companies, Cerity Partners, Datalot and Ygrene Energy Fund.
+He is also Chairman of Navigators Underwriting Agency Ltd and Navigators International Insurance Company.

-Richard is a Trustee of Rwanda Aid and sits on the Judging Panel for the Non-Executive Director Awards.
-Richard holds a first class Engineering degree and, prior to entering investment banking in 1991, qualified as a chartered accountant with Arthur Andersen.
+Richard has a first class Engineering degree and, prior to entering investment banking in 1991, qualified as a chartered accountant with Arthur Andersen.

 In England Geoff worked as lecturer in medicine for 4 years for Manchester University and prior to that as a trainee physician at St James’s University Hospital in Leeds.
 He graduated from Leeds University Medical School in 1972.
 Geoff is an Elected Fellow of the American College of Physicians and also Fellow of the Royal College of Physicians of Edinburgh.